how to cook kale greens

 Stir fry

 How is sauteeing different from stir-frying?
 Stir-frying goes parallel to sauteeing.
 However, one slight difference is that stir-fry requires higher heat and extra stirring than saut.
-While learning how to cook kale greens, remember not to mix up these two processes.
+While learning to cook kale greens, remember not to mix up these two processes.

 Stir-fry kale by trying out other ingredients normally present in Asian recipes like soy sauce, ginger, and fermented black beans.